FollowTheProcess/pytoil/docs/commands/show.md

 ## Remote

 `remote` shows all the projects on your GitHub (you may or may not have some of these locally too).
+If you don't have any remote projects yet, pytoil will let you know.

 <div class="termy">